ocean-oss/ocean-cli/README.md

 Set this variable to your Ocean access token.
 Obtain a new token from https://cloud.ocean.dev/access_tokens

 ## All Commands

-### `ocean apps:init`

-Initialize a new app in the current directory.
-This command creates a local git repository and fills it with content from https://github.com/ocean-oss/base-app.

 ### `ocean apps:create app_name is_public`